 Please visit our Accessibility Resources page and find the Captioning section in the middle of the page.

-For students or faculty who have questions regarding approved accommodations.
-These are hosted via Zoom at these two weekly times:
+These are offered via Zoom weekly for students or faculty who have questions regarding approved accommodations.

 - Tuesdays 2-3 p.m.
 DSS Drop-in.
 Zoom link: https://zoom.us/j/91265870977

 - Thursdays 11 a.m.-12 p.m.
 DSS Drop-in.
 Zoom link: https://zoom.us/j/91265870977

 Flexible Attendance and Deadlines form (to be completed by instructor and student.)

 *After a discussion and plan is agreed on, the Instructor can complete this form and email to email@example.com or the student can complete it in their myDSS account.

 How do I know if students in my class have approved accommodations?